-Sustainable

-investment means

-an investment in an

-economic activity

-that contributes

-to an environmental

-or social objective,

-provided that the

-investment does not

-significantly harm

-any environmental or

-social objective and

-that the investee

-companies follow

-good governance

-practices.

-The EU Taxonomy

-is a classification

-system laid down

-in Regulation

-(EU) 2020/852,

-establishing a list

-of environmentally

-sustainable economic

-activities.
-That

-Regulation does not

-lay down a list of

-socially sustainable

-economic activities.

-Sustainable

-investments with

-an environmental

-objective might be

-aligned with the

-Taxonomy or not.
+Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
+That Regulation does not lay down a list of socially sustainable economic activities.
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.

-Product name: FISCH Umbrella Fund - FISCH Convex Multi Credit Fund Legal entity identifier: 549300VPCJGF7GFOZH06 Environmental and/or social characteristics Does this financial product have a sustainable investment objective? □ Yes No No It will make a minimum of sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of % of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It will make a minimum of sustainable investments with a social objective: It promotes E/S characteristics, but does not make any sustainable investments.
+Product name: FISCH Umbrella Fund - FISCH Convex Multi Credit Fund Legal entity identifier: 549300VPCJGF7GFOZH06 Environmental and/or social characteristics oes this financial product have a sustainable investment objective? ☐ Yes ⊠ No It will make a minimum of sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy characteristics and while it does not have as its objective a sustainable investment it will have a minimum proportion of % of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy It will make a minimum of sustainable investments with a social objective:% ☐ It promotes E/S characteristics, but does not make any sustainable investments.